 Did you set new year resolutions?
 If yes, many lists will include things like workout more, eat better, or quit a habit—but what about your mental health?
 We don’t need to tell you that the past two years have been a whirlwind of situations one after the other, and many of us are feeling the affects.
-We are encouraging everyone to add ‘value my mental health’ to their goal setting for 2022.
+We are encouraging everyone to add ‘value my mental health’ to their goal setting for this year.
 Make it a daily priority to do something to support your mental well-being.

 What is Mental Health?

 Everyone has mental health, just like we all have physical health.
 In the course of a lifetime, not all people will experience a mental illness, but everyone will struggle or have a challenge with their mental well-being, just like we all have challenges with our physical well-being from time to time.

 Mental health is but one dimension—or marker—of overall health.
 This marker defines our mental well-being at any juncture in our lives: our emotions, thoughts and feelings, ability to solve problems and overcome difficulties, and our understanding and interpretation of the world around us.
 Mental health is fluid, ebbing and flowing with the events in our lives.
 It’s about knowing what makes you happy and strong, and how to use coping skills to resolve life’s daily tasks and trials.
 These daily habits are sure to help keep mental health on your to-do list for this year.

 Fuel Your Mood

 Your body needs to be nourished and this includes you brain and nervous system.

 - Water! staying hydrated helps make all the chemical reactions in our bodies work more efficiently while helping rid the body of unwanted waste.

 - Wild salmon offers a hefty serving of omega-3 fatty acids to support the production of our feel-good chemicals, dopamine and serotonin.
 Go fish!